Search for gravitational-wave bursts in the third Advanced LIGO-Virgo run with coherent WaveBurst enhanced by Machine Learning: Method

-This study extends the ML-enhanced cWB method~\cite{XGBcwb,O3XGB} to generic burst searches.
+This study extends the ML-enhanced cWB method~\cite{XGBcwb,O3XGB} to generic burst searches in the frequency band [16, 1024]\,Hz.
 In order to preserve the model-independent nature of cWB and be sensitive to generic GW signals, when training the XGBoost, we select as input features the summary statistics that do not depend on the waveform morphology (see Appendix~\ref{sec:xgb} for details).
 Moreover, we do not train XGBoost on anticipated GW signals that follow specific astrophysical distributions.
 Instead, we use a stochastic set of band-limited White-Noise-Burst (WNB) signals: i.e., white noise contained within an ad-hoc time-frequency range.
 The WNB signals populate a wide range of randomly chosen signal durations and frequency bands.
-To that end, we use two sets of WNB for training: (a) WNBs uniformly distributed in central frequency in range [24,996] Hz, bandwidth [10,300]\,Hz, and duration is logarithmically distributed between 0.1\,ms and 1\,ms; (b) WNBs logarithmically distributed in central frequency [24,450]\,Hz, bandwidth [10,250]\,Hz and duration [1,50]\,ms. The WNB signals are explicitly chosen to span a space of two parameters ($Q_\mathrm{a}$, $Q_\mathrm{p}$): $Q_\mathrm{a}$ is the event reconstructed shape parameter and $Q_\mathrm{p}$ is a parameter linked to the event number of cycles~\cite{XGBcwb,O3XGB}.
+To that end, we use two sets of WNB for training: (a) WNBs uniformly distributed in central frequency in the range [24,996] Hz, bandwidth [10,300]\,Hz, and duration is logarithmically distributed between 0.1\,ms and 1\,ms; (b) WNBs logarithmically distributed in central frequency [24,450]\,Hz, bandwidth [10,250]\,Hz and duration [1,50]\,ms. The WNB signals are explicitly chosen to span a space of two parameters ($Q_\mathrm{a}$, $Q_\mathrm{p}$): $Q_\mathrm{a}$ is an estimator of how much energy occurs outside the largest oscillation of the event's waveform and $Q_\mathrm{p}$ is a parameter linked to the event number of cycles~\cite{XGBcwb,O3XGB}.
 Within this simplified 2-D parameters space, low-$Q$ noise transients can be better identified by the ML classifier and, therefore, penalized.
-This approach allows to remove efficiently one of the most challenging noise sources - blip glitches~\cite{Cabero:2019orq,O3allskyshort}.
+Furthermore, this approach efficiently removes one of the most challenging noise sources - blip glitches~\cite{Cabero:2019orq,O3allskyshort}.
 The details of the changes introduced to the ML method for improving the sensitivity toward generic burst sources are described in Appendix~\ref{sec:xgb}.